 “Government support for what?
 He gets his supplies from Alexandria.
 We don’t need anything here.”

 “For the mammal dragon project,” she whispered.
 She shook her head.
 “I can’t talk here.”
-She grabbed Michael’s arm and drew him through to Collin’s office, turning on the light and shutting the doors after Kayden slipped in.
+She grabbed Michael’s arm and drew him through to Collin’s office, turning on the light and shutting the doors.
+Kayden came through also.
 Rose reached into her pouch, handed Michael a computer, and started an archive playing.
 Collin Alexander.